 This must be one of my favourite foods EVER.

 But since I got to try it from an early age without actually caring what went in it (other than the obvious tomato), I grew to love it straight away.
-And it’s a summer soup/food I just can’t get enough of.
+And it’s a summer soup/food I just can’t seem to get enough of.

 Well, for the real gazpacho recipe one would also have to add some previously soaked in water bread, vinegar and tons more water to it and have it chilled for at least two hours prior to serving, and serve it with ice cubicles on it to keep it cold out of the fridge.
 But I’m no fan of either of those ingredients, so I just make my own version of it which has pretty much the consistency of a salmorejo but with all the ingredients of a Gazpacho.
 Hence the name.
 Since I’m probably the only one who has it this way, I labelled it «Gaz-l-ejo».